 After a day of walking, get your car rental and drive to Condado, where you can spend an hour or two bathing in Playita del Condado, Ocean Park Beach, or kayaking in the Condado Lagoon.

 If you rather be closer to the airport, then visit Piñones instead, an extremely popular partying spot and a great destination to try Puerto Rican food like fried plantains, mofongo, and piña colada.
 Not far from Piñones, you’ll find Isla Verde beach, where you can watch the sunset and enjoy the last swim before heading back to the airport.

 - 🛎️ Where to Stay: Sheraton Old San Juan ($$$, centrally located), Hotel El Convento ($$$$, luxury hotel), Casa Blanca Hotel ($$, budget-friendly)

 - 🍽️ Where to Eat: Deaverdura ($), Marmalade ($$$$)

 - 🍺 Where to Drink: La Factoría ($$), La Vergüenza ($$)

 How to Get Around in Puerto Rico

 The main transportation methods in Puerto Rico include renting a car, taking the bus, or catching a train.
 Although the buses and the train run around the metropolitan area, they do not reach the entire island.
-Visitors that want to explore cities on the east, west, or south of Puerto Rico will need to rent a car.

 Another downside of public transportation is that it’s time-consuming, and the times of arrival and departure are unreliable.
 So if you’re short on time, you should definitely opt for renting a car to complete your Puerto Rico itinerary.
 See my guide to renting for tips or just use Discover Cars to find the cheapest deals.